Gonococcal infection (gonorrhea). Causes. Symptoms Diagnosis and treatment. Gonorrhea in women

 This method of infection is more typical for women than for men.

 Expectant mothers should be especially careful with gonococcal infection.
-The same fate awaits a child born to an infected girl.
-In addition to a venereal disease, the baby will have big vision problems, and maybe even go blind.
-More than half of the cases of congenital blindness in infants are caused by gonorrhea.
+A child born to an infected girl will also face this fate.
+In addition to a sexually transmitted disease, the baby will have serious vision problems, and may even go blind.
+More than half of cases of congenital blindness in infants are caused by gonorrhea.

 Symptoms of gonorrhea in men

-The patient can observe the earliest signs of gonococcal infection already 3-5 days after unprotected intercourse with a sick person.
+The most early signs A patient can experience gonococcal infection within 3-5 days after unprotected sexual intercourse with a sick person.
 In rare cases, the disease may not appear for up to two weeks.

 A characteristic manifestation of the development of gonococcal sepsis in men is acute urethritis, which can usually be observed 3 days after infection.
 In very rare cases, symptoms may not appear for about 10 days.
-The most important sign of gonorrhea is discharge from the urethra and dysuria.
-The very first secretions have a mucous structure, but after a couple of days they will become purulent and their number will increase significantly.
+The most important sign of gonorrhea is urethral discharge and dysuria.
+The very first discharge has a mucous structure, but after a couple of days it will become purulent and its quantity will increase significantly.

 It is worth noting that in some men, urethritis may be asymptomatic.
-It is these representatives of the stronger sex that are the most dangerous carriers of gonococcal infection.
+It is these representatives of the stronger sex who are the most dangerous carriers of gonococcal infection.

 Manifestations of gonococcal sepsis in women